DylanMcComas/applehealth/README.md

 ### 🖥️ Local LLM Analysis

-The local analysis feature (Option 8) will:
+The local analysis options (14, 16–18) will:

 - Process data entirely on your machine
 - Use Ollama with Deepseek-R1 by default